Motor tics

 Brain changes in Tourette’s Syndrome and Tic Disorders

-The frequent comorbidity of TS and ADHD may reflect a common underlying neurobiological substrate, and studies confirm the hypothesized involvement of fronto-striatal circuits in both TS and ADHD.
-However, poor inhibitory control and volumetric reductions in fronto-striatal circuits appear to be core features of ADHD, whereas reduced volumes of the caudate nucleus, together with activation and hypertrophy of prefrontal regions that likely help to suppress tics, seem to be core features of TS.
+The frequent comorbidity of TS and ADHD may reflect a common underlying neurobiological substrate, and studies confirm the hypothesized involvement of frontostriatal circuits in both TS and ADHD.
+However, poor inhibitory control and volumetric reductions in frontostriatal circuits appear to be core features of ADHD.
+In contrast, reduced volumes of the caudate nucleus and activation and hypertrophy of prefrontal regions that likely help suppress tics seem to be core features of TS.
 (Neuroimaging of tic disorders with co-existing attention-deficit/hyperactivity disorder – Kerstin J. Plessen, M.D., Jason M. Royal, D.M.A., and Bradley S. Peterson, M.D.)

-Activity in a region of the brain called the supplementary motor area (SMA) has been associated with tics.
+Activity in the brain’s supplementary motor area (SMA) has been associated with tics.
 The investigators put tic patients into the MRI scanner and had a real-time functional magnetic resonance imaging neurofeedback session.
-The patients could see the SMA light up and they could try to control that area by focusing their thoughts on it.
-The patients who received the real neurofeedback had a greater reduction of tics on the Yale Global Tic Severity Scale as compared with the sham control.
+The patients could see the SMA light up, and they could try to control that area by focusing their thoughts on it.
+The patients who received the real neurofeedback had a more significant reduction of tics on the Yale Global Tic Severity Scale than the sham control.

-Researchers at Washington University School of Medicine in St. Louis have identified areas in the brains of children with Tourette’s syndrome that appear markedly different from the same areas in brains of children who don’t have the disorder.
+Researchers at Washington University School of Medicine in St. Louis have identified areas in the brains of children with Tourette’s syndrome that appear markedly different from those in the brains of children without the disorder.

 In kids with Tourette’s, the researchers also found less white matter around the orbital prefrontal cortex, just above the eyes, and in the medial prefrontal cortex, also near the front, than in kids without the condition.

 White matter acts like the brain’s wiring.
-It consists of axons that — unlike the axons in gray matter — are coated with myelin and transmit signals to the gray matter.
-Less white matter could mean less efficient transmission of sensations, whereas extra gray matter could mean nerve cells are sending extra signals.
+Unlike the axons in gray matter, axons in white matter are coated with myelin and transmit signals to gray matter.
+Less white matter could mean less efficient transmission of sensations, whereas extra gray matter could mean nerve cells send extra signals.

 In a scan of a child with Tourette’s, yellow indicates an area with less white matter than in the same brain region in kids who don’t have the disorder.
 The scans also revealed areas in the brains of kids with Tourette’s that have more gray matter (posterior thalamus, hypothalamus, and midbrain) than in children without the condition.

-Clinical researchers Chuanjun Zhuo & Li Li (2014) found that neurofeedback training improved motor and vocal tic symptoms (e.g. a reduction in the frequency and intensity of tics) in adolescents with refractory Tourette syndrome.
+Clinical researchers Chuanjun Zhuo and Li Li (2014) found that neurofeedback training improved motor and vocal tic symptoms (e.g., a reduction in the frequency and intensity of tics) in adolescents with refractory Tourette syndrome.

-Simone Messerotti Benvenuti et al. (2011) SMR up-training/Theta down-training schedule was utilized for sixteen sessions, followed by a further six purely using SMR up-training.
-SMR increase was better obtained when SMR up-training was administered alone, Whereas Theta decrease was observed after both types of trainings.
+Simone Messerotti Benvenuti et al. (2011) utilized an SMR up-training/Theta down-training schedule for sixteen sessions, followed by six more purely using SMR up-training.
+SMR increase was better obtained when SMR up-training was administered alone, whereas Theta decrease was observed after both types of training

-After 40 sessions of SMR training, 75% of patients demonstrated an increase in the production of SMR and a positive change in theta/beta ratio.
+After 40 sessions of SMR training, 75% of patients demonstrated increased SMR production and a positive change in the theta/beta ratio.

-It was therefore hypothesized that this training of the sensorimotor cortex results in increased voluntary muscle control and elimination of tics.
+Researchers hypothesized that training the sensorimotor cortex increases voluntary muscle control and eliminates tics.

 Neurofeedback for Tourette syndrome and Tic Disorders

 Neurofeedback training is a self-regulation strategy.
 The brain is trained at the point where the tics are to reduce or eliminate them.
-In a brain with TS there is over-arousal.
-There is a high degree of excitability of the motor system.
-The overarching need is for this brain to experience calming, both in general and specifically in regard to motor circuits.
-When such calming is achieved tics (motor and vocal) may be reduced.
+In a brain with TS, there is over-arousal.
+The motor system has a high degree of excitability.
+The overarching need is for this brain to experience calming in general and specifically regarding motor circuits.
+When such calming is achieved, the tics (motor and vocal) may be reduced.

-With the right approach, Neurofeedback practitioners have seen significant improvement in symptoms in the vast majority of cases.
-Nonetheless every case is different and sometimes you may not experience the reduction of tics but overall you should feel more relaxed and you should notice a better quality of sleep.
-This is a condition that appears to benefit from long-term training.
+Neurofeedback practitioners have seen significant symptom improvement with the right approach in most cases.
+Nonetheless, every case is different, and sometimes, you may not experience the reduction of tics, but overall, you should feel more relaxed and notice a better quality of sleep.
+This condition appears to benefit from long-term training.

 Presently, medications used to treat tics can cause unforeseen side effects, whereas neurofeedback therapy can be tailored to more accurately target the area of the brain that needs changing.